Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 How to Earn Chase Ultimate Rewards Points

-Read our post on all the ways how to earn Chase Ultimate Rewards points
+Read our post on how to earn Chase Ultimate Rewards points

 Chase Ultimate Rewards points are some of the easiest to earn, especially because many cards offer spending bonuses for your everyday purchases, in addition to massive sign-up bonuses.
 For example, I currently hold 4 Chase credit cards that help me earn huge amounts of Chase Ultimate Rewards points:

-- Chase Freedom Unlimited – All other purchases go on this card, because it earns 1.5 Chase Ultimate Rewards points per $1 (1.5% cash back) on all purchases with no limits
+- Chase Freedom Unlimited – All other purchases go on this card, because it earns 1.5 Chase Ultimate Rewards points per dollar (1.5% cash back) on purchases with no limits

 Here are all the cards that earn Chase Ultimate Rewards points: